Language Boxes Grid

 Attend a drop-in session

-Join us at one of our upcoming drop-in sessions, held on weekday evenings and Saturdays in each Ward.
-These sessions are a great opportunity to learn more about the proposed project, ask questions, and share your thoughts.
+Join us at one of our upcoming drop-in sessions, held on weekday evenings and Saturdays in each ward, at a time that suits you.
+These sessions are a great opportunity to talk to one of the team to learn more about the proposed project, ask questions and share your thoughts.

 We encourage everyone to come along, get informed, and be part of the conversation about the future of our community.